-Are you tired of searching for ways to budget and control your finances and just don’t know where to turn?
+Are you tired of searching for financial tools to help you budget and control your finances and just don’t know where to turn?

 But over the years I’ve found some amazing financial tools that will help you not only manage your money but hold you accountable for your spending as well.

-Maintaining a budget and staying organized with your finances is crucial.
-And whether you’re working to get out of debt or struggling to maintain a budget, there are always ways to improve!
+Maintaining a budget and staying organized with your finances are crucial.
+And whether you’re working to get out of debt or struggling to maintain a budget, there are always ways to improve.

-The system I’ve developed for our finances is a collection of five key financial tools I use on a daily basis that have helped me manage my money, stay on track, and be involved in every step of the way!
+The system I’ve developed for our finances is a collection of five key financial tools I use on a daily basis that have helped me manage my money, stay on track, and be involved every step of the way.

 Personal Banking App

-While this might seem like a no-brainer, I’m amazed at how little I was actually using my banking and credit card’s app or website previously.
+While this might seem like a no-brainer, I’m amazed at how little I was actually using my banking and credit card app or website previously.